krismakesstuff/rnbo-step-sequencer/README.md

 TODO:
 -
-- make velocity input somehow
-- make xy box with p5 to control rate and tempo
-- make a note choose feature, switch between 16th and 8th
+- make velocity input somehow, maybe mess with a canvas as input.
+Store position of lines and playback inro RNBO device as notes
 - make it pretty
 - click is triggering weirdly
 - add synths maybe 4?